mrkrmh/mrkrmh.github.io/content/authors/me/_index.md

 authors:
   - me

-# This line is crucial - it tells the theme to look for the avatar
+# Is this the main user of the site?
 superuser: true

+# Role/Position
+role: Postdoctoral Fellow
 ---